-Trustees have met as a working party, lookingat a growth strategy of the wider trust, They are exploring possible options for growth.
+Trustees have met as a working party and are looking at a growth strategy of the wider trust.
+They are exploring possible options for growth.
 Trustees are aware of the limitations of being a SAT and with that the limitations around economies of scale.
 Trustees also recognise that the Mossley Academy Trust is in a strong position to work collaboratively with others to share best practice and staff expertise.